Agkistrodon taylori: Reproduction

 Courtship and copulation have been observed in captivity mostly from November to February (rarely as early as mid September).
 If these months reflect activities in the wild, mating occurs in the October to March cool and wet season.
 Copulation is known to last an hour and a half to three hours.
 Births have been reported from early May to July,May to September,and June to October.
-Litters have ranged from three to eleven young (average 8), 17.2 - 27 cm. (average 23.7 cm.) in total length, and average 12.1 grams (16 g. maximum) in weight.
+Litters have ranged from three to eleven young (average 8), 17.2 – 27 cm. (average 23.7 cm.) in total length, and average 12.1 grams (16 g. maximum) in weight.

 Neonates are patterned like adults, including characters of sexual dimorphism, but much lighter in color (comparable to Agkistrodon piscivorus).
 The colors of the young have been described as less intense than adults with various shades of darker and lighter grays and creamy yellow,and bright cream, yellow, or salmon colored.

 The Bronx Zoo reported an unusual incidence of twinning in Taylor's cantil, when two snakes were observed in one egg sac membrane at birth.
 Although the twins were proportionate in size to the rest of the clutch with no apparent deformities, of eight young, the twins were significantly smaller than their siblings and one did not survive long after birth.
 It is unknown if they were identical or fraternal.

 Conservation status

-Enigmatically, the IUCN Red List of Threatened Species ranked Agkistrodon taylori as a species of least concern.
-In reality, it has been listed as a threatened species for decades by the Mexican Federal Government and is protected by Mexican law.
-No comprehensive studies have been made of A. taylori populations in the wild however, assessments of its conservation status elicit statements such as "this species faces a bleak future due to habitat destruction for agriculture" and "Urgent measures may be required to ensure continued existence of the biogeographically important and spectacularly coloured Taylor's cantil."
+The IUCN Red List of Threatened Species ranked Agkistrodon taylori as a species of least concern in 2007.
+It has, however, been listed as a threatened species for decades by the Mexican Federal Government and is protected by Mexican law.
+No comprehensive studies have been made of A. taylori populations in the wild however, assessments of its conservation status elicit statements such as "this species faces a bleak future due to habitat destruction for agriculture" and "urgent measures may be required to ensure continued existence of the biogeographically important and spectacularly coloured Taylor's cantil."
 A 2013 taxonomic reevaluation and conservation assessment of cantils was subtitled ":a race against time".
 On recent conservation evaluations using the Environmental Vulnerability Score (EVS) [low, 3–9; medium, 10–13; high, 14–20], Agkistrodon taylori was rated 17, a species of high vulnerability.